 Welcome to the School Psychology Program!

 We are pleased that you are interested in learning more about this challenging professional experience.
 Students with whom you will be working mature, learn, and explore at different rates, seemingly in different directions during their P-12 experience.
 As a school psychologist engaged in working with young children, adolescents, and adults, you will make many discoveries about better ways to teach, to work with professional colleagues, and to help individuals learn.
 Our program draws educators from within the College of Education, faculty from the University community, professionals from the Bluegrass area, and advanced elementary education students.
-Our program faculty emphasizes a scientist-practitioner model wherein both students and faculty are dedicated to transfering resarch to practice.
+Our program faculty emphasizes a scientist-practitioner model wherein both students and faculty are dedicated to transferring research to practice.
 Our program newsletter highlights faculty and student research, practicum and internship placements, and other current news and spotlights of our program.

 Overview and Philosophy